E-mail Form

 Pain is usually at the very top of the shoulder.

 Your health care provider may have you hold onto a weight while examining you to see if your collarbone sticks out.
-An x-ray of your shoulder may help diagnose a shoulder separation.
-With subtle separations an MRI (advanced imaging) scan may be needed to accurately identify the presence and extent of the injury.
+Your provider may also perform a cross-body adduction test, also called a scarf test, where they passively bring your arm across your body to test for a shoulder separation.
+An x-ray or ultrasound of your shoulder may help diagnose a shoulder separation.

 What to Expect